![]() The

 Zap Comix #3 (1968) "69 Issue".
 Wonder Blows an Easy One

-Ring and Also 'Balls' Lois Lamebrain (This Zap
+and Also 'Balls' Lois Lamebrain (This story is so vile that Zap

 Zap Comix #5 (1968) WW’s Believe it or Leave It

-Zam (Zap Comix Jam) (1974) Wonder Wart-Hog Takes A Brief Sojourn In Outer Space
+Zam (Zap Comix Jam) (1974) WW Takes A Brief Sojourn In Outer Space

 Zap Comix #15 (2004) The Wart-Hog That Came In From The Cold